Stop Islamisation of Norway: Early history

+Stop Islamisation of Norway

-As a new series of "Stop Islamisation" groups started become established around Europe, the name was on 16 February 2008 changed to its current name, Stop Islamisation of Norway.
+In 2007 Arne Tumyr became the leader of the group.
+As a new series of national groups affiliated with Stop Islamisation of Europe (SIOE) started to become established around Europe, the name was in 2008 changed to its current name, Stop Islamisation of Norway.
+After this, the group became more prominent in the media and on the streets.

-SIAN was joined by Gjems-Onstad, and the leader of the Norwegian Patriots, Øyvind Heian in May 2009 for an anti-Islamism demonstration in Oslo.
-They were heavily outnumbered by counter-demonstrators.
-Tumyr also compared Muslim immigration to Norway with the Nazi invasion of Norway in 1940.
+SIAN was joined by the leader of the minor Norwegian Patriots party, Øyvind Heian in May 2009 for an anti-Islam demonstration in Oslo.
+They were heavily outnumbered by counter-demonstrators and needed police protection.
+Tumyr then compared Muslim immigration to Norway with the Nazi invasion of Norway in 1940.
 In June 2009, SIAN was again joined by Heian for a demonstration in Oslo.
 The Blitz movement and the Red Party in turn held an illegal counter-demonstration, against what they called "Nazis and racists".
-Both demonstrations developed into minor street clashes.
+Both demonstrations were attacked by counter-protesters.

-Tumyr and SIAN were joined by the leader of the Democrats party, Vidar Kleppe, for speeches when SIAN held an arrangement in Bergen in August 2010.
+Tumyr and SIAN were joined by the leader of the Democrats party, Vidar Kleppe, for speeches when SIAN held a rally in Bergen in August 2010.
 SOS Rasisme held a counter-demonstration at the event.
-On 11 September, SIAN held a commemoration of the September 11 terror attacks, and were joined by Anders Gravers Pedersen of Stop Islamisation of Europe.
+In September 2010, SIAN held a commemoration of the September 11 attacks, and were joined by the leader of SIOE, Anders Gravers Pedersen.
 Some groups of SOS Rasisme and Blitz movement activists tried to disrupt the event.

-The leader of the local Nordstrand chapter of the Socialist Left Party in Oslo, Morten Schau, joined SIAN to much controversy in January 2011.
+The leader of the local Nordstrand chapter of the Socialist Left Party in Oslo, Morten Schau, joined SIAN to some controversy in January 2011.
 He resigned from the Socialist Left Party later the same day, after the leader of the Oslo chapter deemed membership of SIAN as "incompatible" with being a member of the party.

-In February 2011 Walid al-Kubaisi joined a meeting hosted by SIAN, where he held a speech.
+In February 2011 Norwegian-Iraqi Walid al-Kubaisi joined a meeting hosted by SIAN, where he held a speech.
 The Blitz movement demonstrated outside the arrangement, and al-Kubaisi needed police escort to get to the meeting.
-When questioned about the organisation's relation to the newly emerged Norwegian Defence League, Tumyr stated that their ideology, intent on "stopping Islam" was the same, although their means of expression differed.
-In 2016, Swedish-Somali activist Mona Walter held a speech for the organisation.
+In 2016, Danish Lars Hedegaard and Swedish-Somali Mona Walter held speeches at conferences hosted by SIAN.

-In 2012 there was a split in the organisation after the leader Arne Tumyr refused to cooperate with Norwegian Defense League.
-SIAN left the mother organisation Stop Islamization of Europe (SIOE), while former board member Kaspar Birkeland formed a new organisation SION that is associated with SIOE.
+In 2012 there was a split in the organisation after Tumyr refused to cooperate with the recently formed Norwegian Defence League (NDL).
+SIAN then left the mother organisation SIOE, while members Merete Hodne and Kjersti Margrethe Adelheid Gilje formed SIOE Norway that became affiliated with SIOE.
+Hodne and Gilje had earlier the same year started a local SIAN radio show in Sandnes on the Radio Kos channel.

+Stig Andersen became the leader of SIAN in 2014.
+In 2017 the group had a booth at the political festival Arendal Week, but were eventually told to leave after there were clashes at its booth following accusations of racism.
+Starting in 2019, Progress Party leader Siv Jensen stated that membership of SIAN was not compatible with being a member of the party, and began a process of expelling members of SIAN from the party ranks.